 - Pain and throbbing in and around the surrounding the area

 - Swelling may travel throughout the face, jawbone, ear and neck area.
-This may cause swollen lymph nodes, which could effect breathing and swallowing
+Abscesses may cause swollen lymph nodes, which affect breathing and swallowing.

 - Sudden sensitivity to hot or cold food and drinks